oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_TrainingOptimizations_AMX_BF16/README.md

 | Optimized for           | Description
 |:---                     |:---
 | OS                      | Ubuntu* 18.04 or newer
-| Hardware                | Intel® Xeon® Scalable Processor family
+| Hardware                | 4th Gen Intel® Xeon® Scalable Processors or newer
 | Software                | Intel® Extension for PyTorch*

 ### For Local Development Environments